paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 <a id="section-11331"></a>
 ## § 11331.
 Emergency Food and Shelter Program National Board
 **(a) Establishment** There is established to carry out the provisions of this subchapter the Emergency Food and Shelter Program National Board.
-The Administrator of the Federal Emergency Management Agency shall constitute the National Board in accordance with subsection (b) of this section in administering the program under this subchapter.
+The Administrator of the Federal Emergency Management Agency shall constitute the National Board in accordance with subsection (b) in administering the program under this subchapter.

 **(b) Members** The National Board shall consist of the Director and 6 members appointed by the Director.
 The initial members of the National Board shall be appointed by the Director not later than 30 days after July 22, 1987.
 Each such member shall be appointed from among individuals nominated by 1 of the following organizations: